l-liava-l/Collection.wiki.eng/Cluster's API.md

 * activeNamespace
 * activeVar

-либо возвращают ИД активного параметра в кластере (если таковой есть) Or return ID of active option of cluster (if there is)
+return ID of active cluster's option (if there is one)

 ```js
 var obj = $C();